3M-TI: High-Quality Mobile Thermal Imaging via Calibration-free Multi-Camera Cross-Modal Diffusion: Experiments

 Training is performed using the Adam optimizer~\cite{Adam} with a learning rate of $2\times10^{-5}$ and a batch size of 4 on a single NVIDIA A800 (80~GB) GPU for about 4 hours (8000 iterations).
 LoRA is applied with ranks of 16 for the UNet and 4 for the VAE decoder.

 \textbf{Comparative Methods}.
-We compare our model against 5 representative baselines: CoReFusion~\cite{corefusion}, SwinFuSR~\cite{swinfusr}, SwinPaste~\cite{swinpaste}, SeeSR~\cite{seesr}, and OSEDiff~\cite{osediff}.
+We compare our model against 7 representative baselines: CoReFusion~\cite{corefusion}, CoRPLE~\cite{corple}, SwinFuSR~\cite{swinfusr}, SwinPaste~\cite{swinpaste}, SeeSR~\cite{seesr}, OSEDiff~\cite{osediff}, and DifIISR~\cite{difiisr}.
 CoReFusion is an RGB-guided super-resolution model built upon the UNet architecture.
 SwinFuSR employs a Swin Transformer backbone with RGB guidance, while SwinPaste is an enhanced variant.
-SeeSR and OSEDiff are diffusion-based image super-resolution methods without reference guidance.
-For fair comparison, all baseline models are retrained on our dataset using their publicly released codes.
+SeeSR, OSEDiff, and DifIISR are diffusion-based image super-resolution methods without reference guidance.
+Among them, DifIISR is specifically designed for infrared images.
+CoRPLE is a hybrid framework combining contourlet residual and prompt learning for infrared image enhancement.
+For fair comparison, all baseline models except DifIISR are retrained on our dataset using their publicly released codes, while DifIISR is evaluated directly since its training code is unavailable.

 \textbf{Evaluation Metrics}.
 We evaluate model performance using reference metrics, including PSNR and SSIM~\cite{ssim} for reconstruction fidelity and LPIPS~\cite{lpips} for perceptual quality.
 We also report no-reference metrics, MUSIQ~\cite{IQA-pytorch} and MANIQA~\cite{IQA-pytorch}, to quantify overall image quality.